- Boston University School of Law, J.D., cum laude; Edward F. Hennessey Scholar; Paul J. Liacos Scholar; G. Joseph Tauro Scholar

 - Boston University, B.A., magna cum laude

-Jay has been selected by his peers for inclusion in The Best Lawyers in America© 2016 in the field of Trusts and Estates.
-He has been listed in Best Lawyers in America since 2008.
+Jay has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Trusts and Estates in Boston, MA.
+He has been listed in Best Lawyers since 2008.

 Jay has also been named a “Super Lawyer” in the area of Estate Planning & Probate by Thomson Reuters since 2011.

 Jay has been recognized by Who’s Who Legal: Private Client since 2014.

 Jay is a fellow of the American College of Trust and Estate Counsel (“ACTEC”) and has served previously as a visiting member of the Harvard Law School faculty, where he taught Wills & Trusts.
 Jay has also served as a Co-Chairperson of the Trusts & Estates Section of the Boston Bar Association.
 As well, he is a frequent speaker on estate planning at a variety of continuing education programs for attorneys, accountants, and other financial services professionals.
 In addition, Jay serves on the Estate Planning Curriculum Committee for MCLE, Massachusetts Continuing Legal Education.

 Jay Rosenbaum is a partner in Nixon Peabody's Private Clients group and the leader of the firm’s International Private Clients team.
 Jay represents high net worth individuals and families both in the US and around the globe.